2025 AMC 10B Solutions

 Solution:

 The six unequal sectors form a fixed cycle of 66 distinguishable positions, so we want proper 33-colorings of a 66-cycle that use each color exactly twice.
-A 66-cycle has 26+2=662^6 + 2 = 66 proper 33-colorings altogether.
-Of these, 66 use only two colors (type (3,3,0)(3,3,0)) and 3636 use one color three times (type (3,2,1)(3,2,1)).
-That leaves 66636=24.66 - 6 - 36 = 24.
+There are (31)6+(31)=66(3-1)^6 + (3-1) = 66 proper 33-colorings altogether.
+Of these, 66 use only two colors: choose the missing color in 33 ways, then alternate the other two colors in 22 ways.
+Another 3636 have color counts (3,2,1)(3,2,1): choose the color used three times in 33 ways, choose one of the 22 alternating sets of positions for it, choose the color used twice in 22 ways, and choose its 22 positions among the other 33 in 33 ways.
+The remaining 66636=2466 - 6 - 36 = 24 use each color exactly twice.
 Therefore, the answer is D.

 17.

-Consider a decreasing sequence of nn positive integers x1>x2>x3>>xnx_1 \gt x_2 \gt x_3 \gt \cdots \gt x_n that satisfies the following two conditions.
-The average (arithmetic mean) of the first 33 terms in the sequence is 2025.2025.
+Consider a decreasing sequence of nn positive integers x1>x2>x3>>xnx_1 \gt x_2 \gt x_3 \gt \cdots \gt x_n that satisfies the following conditions.
+The average of the first 33 terms in the sequence is 2025.2025.
 For all 4kn,4 \le k \le n, the average of the first kk terms in the sequence is 11 less than the average of the first k1k - 1 terms in the sequence.

 What is the greatest possible value of n?n?